dqksnow/subsampling/README.md

 model to binary response variable with $N \times d$ dimensional covariates, the computational complexity of estimating the coefficients using the IRLS algorithm is $O(\zeta N d^2)$, where $\zeta$ is the number of iteriation.
-When $N$ is large, the time cost can be unaffordable, especially if high performance computing resource are unavailable.
+When $N$ is large, the cost can be unaffordable, especially if high performance computing resource are unavailable.
 To address this issue, subsampling has become a widely used technique to perform the necessary calculations on a subsample drawn from the full dataset.
 The computational burden is reduced while having the efficiency of parameter estimation.

-The R package `subsampling` provides optimal subsampling methods for common statistical models such as GLM(Generalized Linear Models), softmax(multinomial) regression, rare event logistic regression and quantile regression model.
+The R package `subsampling` provides optimal subsampling methods for common statistical models such as generalized linear models (GLM), softmax (multinomial) regression, rare event logistic regression and quantile regression model.

 ## Installation